Welcome to the podcast of Load Caesars for, what are we, Thursday?

 And the answer is, of course, we don't want this.

-They want this, because what this does, I mean, what does this do for them?
+Because what this does, I mean, what does this do for them?

 It makes the model of governance that they've been trying to build all the more easy.

-Like this is the final capstone on the pyramid that they are trying to build here.
+Like, this is the final capstone on the pyramid that they are trying to build here.

-And okay, yeah, they'll have a a great panopticon of technology that tells them everything about the civilization so they can manage it as if this was a game of SimCity or something.
+And okay, yeah, they'll have a great panopticon of technology that tells them everything about the civilization so they can manage it as if this was a game of SimCity or something.

 Yes.